Learn More About Homeschool Mini-Mesters!

 –Six-week segments leave room for six different courses.

 –Or perhaps you have a math or reading program that you want to do all year.
-Use nine-week segments for four mini-mesters—your child will be doing two subjects at any given time.
+Use nine-week segments for four mini-mesters—your child could be doing two subjects in each quarter.

 - Find the course schedule/planner—Number of lessons, daily schedule, etc.